Rida-and-Bhavika-Swag-Codes/F20BC-ANN/README.md

 6. Train-Test Split - done
 7. K fold Cross-Validation - done
-8. Implement one hot encoding when using 2 output nodes - done 11.Do normalization of the training data - done 12.Shuffle training data -done
+8. Implement one hot encoding when using 2 output nodes - done
+9. Do normalization of the training data - done
+10. Shuffle training data -done
-13. Accuracy for 2 output nodes - done
+11. Accuracy for 2 output nodes - done
-14. Accuracy for 1 output node (using a threshold value)
+12. Accuracy for 1 output node (using a threshold value)
-15. Train - test split
+13. Train - test split
-16. Cross validation testing
+14. Cross validation testing
-17. Implementing learning rate schedule
+15. Implementing learning rate schedule
-18. Console for user inputs
+16. Console for user inputs

 To do:
 - Batch GD - Rida